mrHock89/Web-Development-2025/README.md

 - Second thing is images
 - Third is Button, card , list
 - Hole idea is to Select the element and style the element.

+#### CSS Learning:
+- display, flex, color,
+- types of styling our html page
+- create Login page using html and css
+- Created SignUp page as Assignment

+### To-Do:
+- Create a signup page along with login page [Done]